Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: , , and the cyclotomic trace

 \begin{thm} Let $\phi \colon (\aA\subset \aC)\to (\aB\subset \aD)$ be an enhanced exact functor between enhanced simplicially enriched Waldhausen categories, and suppose that $\phi_{0}\colon \aC_{0}\to \aD_{0}$ satisfies the approximation property.
 If every object of $\aB$ is weakly equivalent to the image of an object of $\aA$, then $\phi$ induces weak equivalences on $WTHH^{\Gamma}$, $WTR^{\Gamma}$, $WTC^{\Gamma}$ and on $WTHH$, $WTR$, $WTC$. \end{thm}

 In many situations, the underlying Waldhausen category $\aC_{0}$ of a simplicially enriched Waldhausen category $\aC$ admits a second subcategory of weak equivalences $v\aC_{0}$ (not necessarily related to the simplicial structure, or even satisfying the two out of three property).
-When $v\aC_{0}$ contains all the isomorphisms and satisfies the Gluing Axiom (Weq~2 in~\cite[\S1.2]{WaldhausenKT}), each Waldhausen category $\Sdot[n]\aC_{0}$ inherits a subcategory $v\Sdot[n]\aC_{0}$ also satisfying these properties.
+When $v\aC_{0}$ contains all the isomorphisms and satisfies the Gluing Axiom (stated as~(iv) in the introduction to this chapter), each Waldhausen category $\Sdot[n]\aC_{0}$ inherits a subcategory $v\Sdot[n]\aC_{0}$ also satisfying these properties.
 In this context, we have additional variants of $THH$, $TR$, and $TC$.

 \begin{defn} Let $\aC$ be a simplicially enriched Waldhausen category, and let $v\aC_{0}$ be a subcategory of $\aC_{0}$ containing all the isomorphisms and satisfying the Gluing Axiom.
 Then we define the connective relative $THH$, $TC$, and $TR$ of $(\aC|v)$ as indicated below (on the left).
 When $\aC$ is simplicially tensored and $\aA\subset \aC$ is an enhanced simplicially enriched Waldhausen category, we define the non-connective $THH$, $TC$, and $TR$ of $(\aA|v)$ as indicated below (on the right).